Elementary Lesson Plans

 This is one of the most common questions being asked about SOGI-inclusive teaching resources.
 Younger students may already be exposed to these concepts, have 2SLGBTQ+ family members, or have a strong sense that their own gender identity isn’t the same as how they were raised.

-Bryan Gidinski, Elementary SOGI Lead in the Burnaby School Districts, provides the following tips for ways to talk to primary students about sexual orientation and gender identity.
+Bryan Gidinski, an Elementary SOGI Lead in BC, provides the following tips for ways to talk to primary students about sexual orientation and gender identity.

 Young children often ask simple questions out of genuine curiosity.
 Match the question with an equally simple answer.
 For example: “Why are those two men holding hands?”
 “Maybe they are in love.”
 Keeping it casual sends the important message that two men (or women) holding hands is entirely natural.